What Is a CLUE Report and Why Does It Matter?

 Claims remain on your CLUE report for seven years from the date of the loss.
 This applies to both personal claims (tied to you as a policyholder) and property claims (tied to a specific home address).
 Once the seven-year window passes, the claim automatically falls off the report and no longer influences your rates or eligibility.

 This means that even if a previous homeowner filed multiple claims years ago, those records will eventually age out.
-However, if a property has several recent claims, they can follow the address — not just the previous owner — and affect your ability to get affordable coverage.
+However, if a property has several recent claims, they can follow the address (not just the previous owner) and affect your ability to get affordable coverage.
+Keep in mind that while claims stay on your CLUE report for up to seven years, most insurers focus on the last three to five years when calculating your premium.

 How Insurers Use Your CLUE Report

 Insurance companies pull your CLUE report during the underwriting process to assess the risk of insuring you or your property.
-The report helps them identify patterns — like repeated water damage or multiple weather-related losses — that suggest a higher likelihood of future claims.
+The report helps them identify patterns, like repeated water damage or multiple weather-related losses, that suggest a higher likelihood of future claims.
+Learn more about multiple home insurance claims and how many is too many before you're dropped.

 How It Affects Your Rates and Eligibility